FOUNDERS

 Executive Board

-Anne Bohl – Chair
+Lucy Dupes – Chair

-Megan Davidson
+Megan Davidson – Vice Chair

 Megan got involved with Clean Water for the World through their partnership with the University of Toledo’s freshman engineering project.
 From there, she went on to be active in University of Toledo’s Walk for Water 5k, serving as Day-of Director and Education Director.
 As Education Director she gave presentations to 30+ 7th and 8th grade classes about clean water and CWFW.
-She also brought a group of High School students to the University of Toledo to learn more about the water purification methods and the science behind them.
-In 2017, she joined other UT students for a delegation trip to El Salvador and mentored other Chemical Engineering freshman project groups in 2018 and 2019.
+She also brought a group of high school students to the University of Toledo to learn more about the water purification methods and the science behind them.
+In 2017, she joined other UT students for a delegation trip to El Salvador and mentored other chemical engineering freshman project groups in 2018 and 2019.

 Her favorite memory of CWFW is going to El Salvador and realizing how much of an impact having clean water can make on individuals by improving their health, education, and general quality of life.
 Her motivation to be part of the CWFW board is to help bring clean water to those in need in a way that uses her engineering skillset.
 Her hope for CWFW is to make more people aware of the water crisis and injustices and create a pathway to a healthier life for those we serve.